Comparing Travel + Leisure (TNL) & The Competition

 Travel + Leisure (NYSE: TNL) is one of 42 publicly-traded companies in the “Hotels & motels” industry, but how does it weigh in compared to its competitors?
-We will compare Travel + Leisure to similar companies based on the strength of its institutional ownership, analyst recommendations, valuation, dividends, risk, profitability and earnings.
+We will compare Travel + Leisure to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, profitability, earnings and dividends.

+This table compares Travel + Leisure and its competitors revenue, earnings per share and valuation.

-Travel + Leisure has a beta of 1.94, indicating that its stock price is 94% more volatile than the S&P 500.
-Comparatively, Travel + Leisure’s competitors have a beta of 1.72, indicating that their average stock price is 72% more volatile than the S&P 500.
+Travel + Leisure has a beta of 1.94, indicating that its share price is 94% more volatile than the S&P 500.
+Comparatively, Travel + Leisure’s competitors have a beta of 1.72, indicating that their average share price is 72% more volatile than the S&P 500.

 This table compares Travel + Leisure and its competitors’ net margins, return on equity and return on assets.